v42/canvas-pong/README.md

 # Canvas Pong

-This is a simple pong game made in canvas.
+This is a simple pong game made in canvas with vanilla js only.

 ## Features